 The best keto chips are the low-carb and no-carb variety, which are typically made from alternative chip ingredients like meat, cheese, fish.
 And while you can sneak a few in if you are tracking your carb intake, you'll need to avoid chips made predominantly from starchy vegetables like corn, potatoes, and peas.

 Are there any no-carb chips?

 Yes!
 While some of the best keto chips contain a small number of carbs, some options are entirely carb-free.
 We've got some mouth-watering options for you.Below are 11 low-carb chips you can make or buy.
 We'll start with some homemade options and then talk through our favorite brands of keto chips.

 Homemade Keto Chips

-Pork rinds are the perfect carb-free chips and the supreme snack on keto.
+Pork rinds are the perfect no-carb chips and the supreme snack on keto.
 They are made from fried, baked, or roasted pig skins and contain large amounts of fat and protein.
-Most importantly, they contain zero carbs, which makes them keto superstars.
+Most importantly, they contain zero carbs, which make them keto superstars.
 The key to buying pork rinds is to avoid ones that are fried in vegetable oil and choose brands that use pork fat instead.

 - 400 g (or 14 oz) of raw pork rind/pork skin

 - Preheat the oven to 390F.
 Trim any excess fat off the pork rind until the skin is very thin.

 - Score the skin side of the pork rind in a square or diamond pattern with a sharp knife.
 This helps you be able to break the rind up after it's cooked.